openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 # storage-elasticsearch

-This is is a plugin to the Elasticsearch storage component, which uses HTTP by way of [Armeria](https://github.com/line/armeria) and [Jackson](https://github.com/FasterXML/jackson).
+This is a plugin to the Elasticsearch storage component, which uses HTTP by way of [Armeria](https://github.com/line/armeria) and [Jackson](https://github.com/FasterXML/jackson).
 This uses Elasticsearch 5+ features, but is tested against Elasticsearch 6-7.x.